Comparison of Post-Incident Support Plans

 Having an insurance policy or a pre-paid legal plan does not affect the member benefits and support we extend.
 If you have a pre-paid legal program and choose to use them for your defense, your attorney fees will be covered by the pre-paid legal plan.
 We can provide money for experts, consultants, and other costs of putting on a vigorous defense.

-We make one request of members: if we give you a grant to pay for criminal defense and upon acquittal an insurance company reimburses you the money we granted for your defense, then we expect that money to be returned to the Legal Defense Fund.
+We make one request of members: If we assist you in paying for your criminal defense, and upon acquittal, an insurance company reimburses you the money we fronted for your defense, then we expect that money to be returned to the Legal Defense Fund.
 We want it available to defend the next member facing charges.
 Any award of money to help pay for your legal defense will be conditioned upon being paid back from any insurance settlements.

 I hope I never need to go to court!
 What other benefits come with Network membership?

-Secondly, the tangible DVD disks comprise a real, permanent part of your training history, documented so that if you need to prove in court that you understood a particular concept, the DVDs can be introduced into evidence for that purpose.
+Secondly, the tangible book and DVD disks comprise a real, permanent part of your training history, documented so that if you need to prove in court that you understood a particular concept, they can be introduced into evidence for that purpose.
 Listening to a podcast, or watching a presentation on the Internet is fine, but it is hard to document and is not replicable in court.

 The Network was formed and developed by self-defense trainers and legal experts who know and understand what exactly are the issues in self-defense legal cases.
-We are not a group of attorneys wanting to cash in on the growing number of armed citizens, nor are we hyper-marketers who send e-mail after e-mail to prospective members with the intention of scaring them into buying their program, or frivolously enticing them into joining with the offer of free guns and ammo.
+For example, Massad Ayoob, John Farnam, Tom Givens and Dennis Tueller are all part of the Network Advisory Board, as well as Attorneys James Fleming and Emanuel Kapelsohn.
+We are not simply a business wanting to cash in on the growing number of armed citizens, nor are we hyper-marketers who send e-mail after e-mail to prospective members with the intention of scaring them into buying their program or frivolously enticing them into joining with the offer of free guns and ammo.
+Nor are we the NRA or another gun rights group who view this industry as a cash cow, offering insurance to uneducated participants to bolster their bottom line.
 Instead, the Network is a group of conservative armed citizens, who take armed self defense with all its responsibilities very seriously.
-This we will continue to do so as long as we are in business.
+This we will continue to do as long as we are in business.